About This Course

 Why choose Bangor University for this course?

-- The School of Music and Media and School of Languages, Literatures and Linguistics share a commitment to a close integration of academic approaches and hands-on creative practice.
+- Staff share a commitment to a close integration of academic approaches and hands-on creative practice.

 - Students have the opportunity at all levels to combine a study of their chosen field with practice-based outcomes such as writing and media/digital media production.

-- The School of Music and Media specialises in a number of key areas: Professional Writing and Journalism; Media and Digital Communication; Film Studies; Performance Studies; Creative and Media Practice.
-The School has research interests across a range of Professional Writing fields, with research programmes running in several key areas.
+- We specialise in a number of key areas: Professional Writing and Journalism; Media and Digital Communication; Film Studies; Performance Studies; Creative and Media Practice.
+Staff have research interests across a range of Professional Writing fields, with research programmes running in several key areas.
 The School of Languages, Literatures and Linguistics teaches and researches writing across all the major literary periods from Old English through to the twenty-first century.

 - Many members of staff are practising professionals and consultants to industry.

-- The School of Music and Media has a fully-equipped media centre with editing suites, production studios, media and digital media equipment.
+- We have a fully-equipped media centre with editing suites, production studios, media and digital media equipment.

 - Bangor is the site for a range of Creative Industries conferences, video conferences and events.